dainst/idai-field/config/README.md

 The second, **Configuration.json**, is meant to be edited as the domain experts see fit.
 See [here](../docs/configuration-structure.md) for the documentation of its structure.

 During development, the client works with `config/Configuration.json`.
 Initially it gets cloned from `config/Configuration.json.template`, when calling `npm run build`.
 If the target file exists, `npm run build` will not overwrite it.
 If e2e tests fail with an adjusted `Configuration.json`, try deleting `config/Configuration.json` and run `npm run build`.

-The *.template* files are provided and the actual configuration file names are .gitignored ([see](.gitignore)) so developers can experiment with different configurations locally without risking of committing actual real configurations to the repo.
+Configuration.json.template is provided and negatively .gitignored ([see](.gitignore)) to make sure that no extra files in this folder, like for example your local config/Configuration.json, get added to the repo by accident.